 Transfer credit refers to credit from a degree program either at Garrett-Evangelical or another ATS accredited seminary applied towards the completion of a degree at Garrett-Evangelical.
-Course work must have been completed within the last 10 years to be considered for transfer credit and have been graded at a B- level or better.
-P/F courses are not eligible for transfer.
-Transfer credits are not usually available for required foundational courses.
+Course work must have been completed within the last 10 years to be considered for transfer credit.
 Per ATS guidelines, all credits used towards degree requirements must have been completed within 10 years prior to graduation.